 Spike Detection (SPD): This algorithm focuses on spike which represents a sudden and large increase in delays over a sequence number of packets.
 Examples of spikes are shown at 3,850 in Figure 4(a).
 SPD usually obtains the playout delay from Eq.
 (2), which is same as Exp-Avg.
 During spike, however, SPD uses the following equation; $\hat{d}i = \hat{d}{i-1} + n_i - n{i-1}$, to catch up the sudden increase of delays.
-In SPD, we use $\alpha = 0.875$ following [1].

-Window: This algorithm proposed in [3] intends to detect a spike as SPD.
+Window: This algorithm proposed in (Moon et al. 1998) intends to detect a spike as SPD.
 During the spike, the first packet in the spike is used as a playout delay.
 After spike, the playout delay is chosen by finding the delay corresponding to the qth quantile of the distribution of the last N packets received by the receiver.
-In our evaluation, a value of 0.99 is used for q, and 10,000 for N, which are used in [3].